PhotoBiz, LLC Logo

 Press Enter on your keyboard to flush your DNS cache.

-You should see a message saying, "Successfully flushed the DNS Resolver Cache." after you've pressed enter.
+“Successfully flushed the DNS Resolver Cache.”

 macOS (Apple users)